onqtam/headjack/docs/why/SYSTEM.md

 > "Not enough suppliers, not enough demanders, imperfect information, asymmetric information, moral hazard, externalities, and transaction costs.
 These are the most typical market failures.
 They tend to be the ones that need to be regulated away." - [Martels vs Hasfiris, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/martels-vs-hasfiris#:~:text=Not%20enough%20suppliers%2C%20not%20enough%20demanders%2C%20imperfect%20information%2C%20asymmetric%20information%2C%20moral%20hazard%2C%20externalities%2C%20and%20transaction%20costs.%20These%20are%20the%20most%20typical%20market%20failures.%20They%20tend%20to%20be%20the%20ones%20that%20need%20to%20be%20regulated%20away.)

+Manufactured demand coupled with markets breaks the purpose of an economy

+According to John Stewart mercantilism was the main driver behind the Enlightenment.
+It incentivized the development of rational cognition

 ██████████████████████████████████████████████████████████████████
 # SECTION: Governance & how broken it is
 ██████████████████████████████████████████████████████████████████